anais-rat/telomeres/README.md

 Our *Slurm* submission scripts are the `.batch` files.

 Please contact me directly if you need some of our raw simulated data (250 Go total).
+Here's the corrected version:

+---

+## Dataset

+Please contact us.

+## Code

+### Overview

+### Demo

+A case test will be available soon.

+### Result Reproducibility

+Reproducing our results is costly in time and memory.
+We therefore recommend simulating with "smaller" parameters first (e.g., average on $k=2$ simulations instead of $30$, for initially $N_{init} = 5$ cells rather than $300$ or $1000$).

+For "larger" parameters, parallel computing is strongly recommended.
+We used the [CLEPS cluster](https://paris-cluster-2019.gitlabpages.inria.fr/cleps/cleps-userguide/index.html) from Inria Paris.
+Our *Slurm* submission scripts are the `.batch` files.

+Please contact me directly if you need some of our raw simulated data (250 GB total).